-The Coalition for Access, Affordability, and Success is proud to announce a new college application fee waiver for members of the U.S. Armed Forces.
+The Coalition for College is proud to announce a new college application fee waiver for members of the U.S. Armed Forces.
 Participating Coalition colleges will allow veterans and current service members to apply for free through the Coalition’s online application; the waiver will be available in 2018 for students applying for the 2019-2020 academic year.

 “This is a great opportunity for veterans and for enlisted men and women—and also for our members,” explains Annie Reznik, executive director of the Coalition, whose board introduced the waiver to honor the military service of veterans and encourage more veterans to apply to and graduate from college.